 All spiritual traditions at their core teach compassion, and that’s for a good reason: to be compassionate means to be at peace with yourself and the world.

-Unfortunately, in the competitive society that we live in, we are far from compassionate.
+Unfortunately, in our competitive society, we are far from compassionate.
 We are harsh on others, we fight against others, and we’re doing anything we can to prove our superiority over them.

-The competitive spirit of the modern world has affected us deeply, but it is in our hands to positively change the way we live, at any moment we wish–starting from ourselves.
+The competitive spirit of the modern world has affected us deeply, but it is in our hands to positively change the way we live at any moment we wish–starting with ourselves.

 Here are 3 important lessons that can immensely help you to bring more compassion into your life and the world, by allowing you to open your heart and embrace all human beings.